 - In a separate bowl, whisk together the flour, almond flour, cinnamon, baking powder, baking soda, and salt.

-- Fold the dry ingredients into the wet ingredients until just combined and then fold in the cranberries.
+- Fold the dry ingredients into the wet ingredients until just combined.

-- Prepare your pan by spraying thoroughly with a vegetable oil based pan spray.
-Evenly dust with a light coating of nut flour (almond flour is great).
+- Prepare your bundt pan by spraying thoroughly with a vegetable oil based pan spray.

 - Evenly pour the cake batter into your prepared pan.